Harilynn/LegalEase/firestore-rules.md

 ## How to apply these rules:

 1. Go to Firebase Console (https://console.firebase.google.com)
-2. Select your LegalEase project
+2. Select your **legal-ease-12fa8** project (NOT legalease-6b263)
 3. Click on "Firestore Database" in the left sidebar
+4. If Firestore is not enabled yet, click "Create database" and choose "Start in test mode"
-4. Click on the "Rules" tab
+5. Click on the "Rules" tab
-5. Replace the existing rules with the rules above
+6. Replace the existing rules with the rules above
-6. Click "Publish" to save the changes
+7. Click "Publish" to save the changes

+## Firebase Project Configuration:

+Make sure you're using the correct project:
+- **Project ID**: legal-ease-12fa8
+- **Auth Domain**: legal-ease-12fa8.firebaseapp.com
+- **This is the same project used for your working login/signup system**

 These rules ensure that:
 - Only authenticated users can access the database